Documentation

 Models for skin conductance responses

-- An indirect test of the peripheral SCR model, and a development of the SCRF is published in: Bach DR, Flandin G, Friston KJ, Dolan RJ (2010).
+- Bach DR, Flandin G, Friston KJ, Dolan RJ (2010).
 Modelling event-related skin conductance responses.
 International Journal of Psychophysiology, 75, 349-356.
-[PubMed] [pdf]
+[PubMed] (Development of the SCRF, and an indirect test of the LTI assumptions)

-- A direct test, using intraneural recording and stimulation, is provided in: Gerster S, Namer B, Elam M, Bach DR (2018).
+- Gerster S, Namer B, Elam M, Bach DR (2018).
 Testing a linear time invariant model for skin conductance responses by intraneural recording and stimulation.
 Psychophysiology, 55, e12986.
-[PubMed]
+[PubMed] (A direct test of the LTI assumptions, using intraneural recording and stimulation)

 GLM for evoked skin conductance responses (eSCR)